 - An overall inspection of the motorcycle must be carried out in conformity with the FIM rules.
 Accepted motorcycles will be marked with paint or a sticker. - The Technical Verifications will be recorded on the Technical Verification form (see enclosed). - The motorcycle must be weighed and the weight recorded in the technical card. - During the event, the technical steward must control all machines and equipment.
-This control must be made before the machines enter onto the track. - As soon as a rider has finished all his heats, all used machines must be immediately placed in a closed park where they must remain for 30 minutes, in case of a protest or should further examination be required. - Competitors must retrieve their machines within 30 minutes after the opening of the closed park area, except for the machines which are chosen for disassembly.
-After this time limit, the closed park officials will no longer be responsible for the machines left behind. - If required, a sound level control may be carried out before the machines are placed in the closed park. - For the Technical Verifications taking place after the race, it shall be ensured that the selected machines used during the race go directly to the Closed Parc (Parc Fermé).
+This control must be made before the machines enter onto the track. - As soon as a rider is known to have completed the sprint race, the motorcycle used for the sprint race must be taken immediately to the parc fermé where it must remain for 15 minutes, in case of a protest or should further examination be required. - As soon as a rider has finished all their heats, all used machines must be immediately placed in a parc fermé where they must remain for 30 minutes, in case of a protest or should further examination be required. - Competitors must retrieve their machines within 30 minutes after the opening of the parc fermé area, except for the machines which are chosen for disassembly.
+After this time limit, the parc fermé officials will no longer be responsible for the machines left behind. - If required, a sound level control may be carried out before the machines are placed in the parc fermé. - For the Technical Verifications taking place after the race, it shall be ensured that the selected machines used during the race go directly to the Parc Fermé.